Magoli1/carla-pre-crash-scenario-generator/scenario_runner/Docs/list_of_scenarios.md

 a green traffic light, it has to stop and wait until the intersection is clear again.
 Afterwards, it should continue driving.

-### StationaryObjectCrossing
-In this scenario a cyclist is stationary waiting in the middle of the road and blocking the way for the ego vehicle.
-Hence, the ego vehicle has to stop in front of the cyclist.

 ### DynamicObjectCrossing
 This is similar to 'StationaryObjectCrossing', but with the difference that the cyclist is dynamic.
 It suddenly drives into the way of the ego vehicle, which